 problems reported for large samples of children, adolescents,

 among the ratings to identify syndromes of problems

 that tend to co-occur.

-reports of skills and involvement in activities, social
+ratings of skills and involvement in activities, social

 relations, school, and work to assess competencies

 profiles of scales on which to display individuals